Today in Naval History - From The Naval Historical Center

 That decision didn’t sit well with my CO.

 This entry was posted on Saturday, September 20th, 2008 at 8:00 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Oooh!
 I love stories like this.
 I wonder how it will turn out?